 Ryan Wigglesworth has established himself as one of the foremost composer-conductors of his generation.
-He has been Principal Guest Conductor of the Hallé Orchestra since September 2015 and is currently Composer in Residence at ENO.
+He was Principal Guest Conductor of the Hallé Orchestra from 2015 to 2018 and Composer in Residence at ENO.
 He held the Daniel R. Lewis Composer Fellowship with the Cleveland Orchestra for the two seasons 2013/15 and 14/15.
 As a conductor he is much sought after in repertoire ranging from the baroque to the present day.

 Conducting engagements include Birtwistle’s The Minotaur for ROH, Covent Garden, Cosi fan tutte, Carmen and Glanert’s Caligula ENO and concert performances with the London Philharmonic, Philharmonia, CBSO, RLPO, BBC Symphony, BBC Scottish Symphony, BBC National Orchestra of Wales, Scottish Chamber Orchestra, Birmingham Contemporary Music Group, Netherlands Chamber Orchestra, DSO Berlin and at the BBC Proms with both BBC NOW and Britten Sinfonia.
 He opened the 2012 Aldeburgh Festival with performances of Oliver Knussen’s Where the Wild Things Are and Higglety Pigglety Pop! in celebration of the composer’s 60th birthday.